JamesKehr/Initialize-NetworkLab/GEARS-GW setup.md

 ```

 - The command might throw an error and I don't know why.
 - If the command outputs something like "unable to forward command to the dhcp6 service: No such file or directory.
-The server is likely to be offline" the run this command to restart the service.
+The server is likely to be offline" then run this command to restart the service.

 ```sh
 systemctl restart kea-dhcp6-server.service
 ```

-- Then make sure the service started using this command.
+- Make sure the service started using this command.
 Press Q to exit the status output.

 ```
 systemctl status kea-dhcp6-server.service
 ```

 Enable IPv6 forwarding.